Explore the OHL: Barrie Colts

 TEAM BONDING AND COMMUNITY

 The Barrie Colts are a tight-knit team dedicated to making a positive impact in their local community.
 From team bonding events to community involvement, the Colts focus on coming together to create meaningful connections and contribute to the area.
-Standout team bonding events include pre-season cottage days at Assistant Coach Dylan Smoskowitz’s cabin and renting suites at NHL games.
+Standout team bonding events include pre-season cottage days at Head Coach Dylan Smoskowitz’s cabin and renting suites at NHL games.
 In the community, the Annual Colt for a Day event with Kempenfelt Rotary is a highlight, where players spend the day engaging with local youth and organizations through activities like mentoring, playing sports, and participating in various Rotary events.

 BILLET LIFE